tekknolagi/isdt/assignments/02-cli-constructive.md

 $ ./build.sh
 cc -c rng.c
 cc -o foo foo.o rng.o
+$ ./foo
+hello, world! your randomly chosen number is 4
 $
 ```

-Notice two things:
+Notice three things:

 * We can run `build.sh` and if nothing needs to get rebuilt, nothing will be
   rebuilt
-* We can update individual C files without recompiling other C files
+* We can update individual C files without recompiling other C files (we do

-...
+  need to link them at the end, though)
+* By "changed", we mean that the file's modification time is newer than its
+  target; the file contents may not have changed

+This is a pretty standard set of features for build systems.
+Many people have
+put many years into making build systems great.
+Because we are dealing with
+small code and don't have a lot of strange requirements, you are only going to
+peek a little bit into that yawning abyss.

+Unlike other build systems, you are going to put the "should we recompile this"
+logic in the same file as the project-specific components.
+Together, they will
+form the build script for `foo`.

 ### Requirements